bjatkin/yok/v2/README.md

 ```

 **Yо̄k** also supports single quoted strings.
-However these are only ever used in case statements for pattern matching
+However these are only ever in switch statements for string pattern matching
 You can learn more in the [Control Flow](#control-flow) section.

-**BUT WHY?:** It may seem odd for **Yо̄k** to eschew integer or boolean values.
+**BUT WHY?:** It may seem odd for **Yо̄k** to eschew integer or boolean types.
-While this could technically be supported, we choose to avoided it.
 This is because in **sh** support for integer literals is actually illusory.
 Integer literals are actual strings.